drshahizan/special-topic-data-engineering/assignment/data-scraping/submission/part1/Regex/Regex_Report.md

 total_pages = data["photos"]["page"]
 ```

 4. Once the target data is identified, access the Flickr API to retrieve the URLs for each image or video.
 Loop through all the pages and get the photo metadata.
-Since some of the owner restrict the access to their exif information.
-The metadata is narrowed down to only collect the title, author, url, camera make and model.
+Since some of the owner restrict the access to their exif information, the metadata is narrowed down to only collect the title, author, url, camera make and model.
 Additionally, Flickr has strict policies on the use of their content, so it's essential to ensure that the data is being used in compliance with their terms of service.
 ```ruby
 metadata_list = []
 for page in range(1, total_pages+1):